The best Black Friday deals 2018

 £2,318.98 £1,954.14 at Dell

-If you're after one of Dell's brilliantly powerful XPS 15 machines, then this is an amazing early Black Friday deal, with a saving of £364.84 for the laptop with an i7 processor, 32GB of RAM and 1TB SSD.
+If you're after one of Dell's brilliantly powerful XPS 15 machines, then this is an amazing Cyber Weekend deal, with a saving of £364.84 for the laptop with an i7 processor, 32GB of RAM and 1TB SSD.
 Use BLACK15 for this price.View Deal

 Apple MacBook Air 13.3-inch